copyleftdev/technical-debt-predates-ai/README.md

 ## What This Actually Means

-I'm not saying AI-generated code is perfect.
-It's not.
-It makes mistakes.
-It lacks context.
-It needs supervision.

-But you know what else makes mistakes, lacks context, and needs supervision?

-Every developer I've ever worked with, including me.

-The difference is that AI makes mistakes *faster*.
-Which, depending on how you look at it, either means we're generating debt at unprecedented rates, or we're iterating at unprecedented rates.
-The data suggests it might actually be the latter.

-## The Bottom Line

-Ali argues that we need more senior engineers to supervise AI-generated code.
-I agree!
+I agree that we need more senior engineers to supervise AI-generated code.
 But not because AI is uniquely dangerous.

 We've always needed senior engineers to supervise code.
 We've always had juniors making questionable architectural decisions.
 We've always had tech debt piling up faster than we can pay it down.

 AI didn't create this problem.
 It just made it more visible.
 And honestly?
 Making problems visible is usually the first step to solving them.

+## The Bottom Line

+We've always needed to address technical debt.
+We've always needed to mentor juniors.
+We've always needed to review code.
+AI didn't create this problem, but it can help us solve it.

 ---